Syracuse Abroad Admissions Policies

 Low GPA Petition Process: Syracuse Abroad Center Programs

-Students who have a GPA lower than 2.5 must petition for approval to study abroad.
+Students who have a GPA lower than 2.5 at the time of application completion must petition for approval to study abroad.
 Petition documents must be submitted in their entirety to Syracuse Abroad at least 2 weeks in advance of your program application deadline.
 The Academic Review Committee at Syracuse Abroad will be responsible for reviewing applications and making a final determination.

 Learn more: GPA Petition Process: Syracuse Abroad Center Programs